 The Chinese were right to view the weathervane as a bad omen.
 The first Opium War (1839-42) between the British and the Chinese had just ended with a treaty full of concessions to the British.
-Cushing was in China to get as good a deal for the Americans.
+Cushing came to China to get as good a deal for the Americans.

 The Chinese for decades had set up the Canton, or 13 Factory, system for European traders eager to buy tea and silk.
-Trading was restricted to one section outside the walls of one city – Canton.
+They restricted trading to one section outside the walls of one city – Canton (Guangzhou).
 There, 13 factories, or hongs, served as trading posts, warehouses and temporary living quarters for foreigners.
-Women were not allowed because the Chinese didn’t want the foreigners settling permanently in their country.
+The Chinese did not allow women because they didn’t want the foreigners settling permanently in their country.

 The Opium War